 As we’re seeing with COVID-19, it’s essential to build a supply management infrastructure that can weather disruptions when “normal” systems are compromised.
 Circular economy principles require these systems to be built with smart, innovative designs to strengthen our livelihoods by making them less dependent on fragile networks.

-As availability to goods shifts due to disruptions in the supply chain, companies that have well-developed service offerings will prosper more than those that do not.
+As the availability of goods shifts due to disruptions in the supply chain, companies that have well-developed service offerings will prosper more than those that do not.

 Product as a service (PaaS) - Providing services can differentiate a business from another, and allows a business to build stronger relationships with customers and retain them for longer.
 The more a customer is loyal to a company the more money the company can make per customer without the cost of acquisition.
 Services often require less physical inputs than products, so their impact on the planet is much less weighty and potentially less toxic; two important circular economy principles.